 This design flexibility allows the tolerance rings to be specifically designed for each application by varying a combination of; the complex ring geometry, material thickness, hardness and operating compression range to create an appropriate spring constant and hence a pre-determined retention forces and/or slip torques.

 In order to work out the true spring rate in practice, a compression test is normally done.
 A tolerance ring would be put into a tensile tester and compressed.
 The output shows what force the ring generates at certain amounts of compression.
-This force can then be used to validate predictions and also calculate other performance criteria (such as torque and slip).
+This data can then be used to validate predictions and also calculate other performance criteria (such as torque and slip).

 Again, these formulas will give a rough indication of performance, but in reality there are many factors that affect these such as material deformation, ‘ploughing’ effect of the waves on component and others.
 Because of this our engineers have developed sophisticated design tools that take into account these factors and allow us to predict the performance much more accurately.